What to Expect in the Emergency Room

 Language Translation and Deaf Assistance Services

-Help is available for anyone who does not speak English, is deaf, or hard of hearing.
+Help is available for anyone who does not speak English, is Deaf, or has difficulty hearing.
 All services are provided free of charge.
 If you require such assistance, please tell a member of your care team.

 Communicating with Our Team